esp-rs/std-training/book/src/04_7_reference.md

 ### Chip Select

-Chip select is a binary signal to an IC that can switch this IC on or off partially or entirely.
-It is usually a signal line connected to a GPIO.
+Chip Select is a binary signal to another device that can switch that device on or off, either partially or entirely.
+It is usually a signal line connected to a GPIO, and commonly used to allow multiple devices to be connected to the same SPI bus - each device only listens when its Chip Select line is active.

 ### Bit Banging